googleworkspace/add-ons-samples/python/travel-adk-ai-agent/README.md

 ## Architecture

 This solution relies on the following technologies: Google Chat API, People API, Gmail API, Vertex AI Agent Engine API, Python, and Google Cloud Functions.

-## Features

-* **User Sessions:** Sessions are managed in Vertex AI.
-Each user shares one session across all Workspace apps.
-Users can manually reset their session to start a new conversation.
-* **Rich Messaging:** Users send text messages and receive responses with rich text and graphical card elements (carousels, images, buttons, links).
-* **Error Handling:** Features configurable retries and informs users of unexpected failures with graceful interactions.
-* **Gmail Context:** Users can include the current email's subject and body in their message to the agent.
-* **Chat Attachments:** Users can send messages with recorded audio or file attachments for extra context.
-* **User Context:** The agent can optionally include user profile data, such as birthdays (available in Gmail, Calendar, Drive, Editors).
-* **Switch to Chat:** Access the Chat app DM in a single click from other apps (Gmail, Calendar, Drive, Editors) to access Chat-only features.
-* **Agent Responsivity:** Agent interactions are displayed:
-   * **Chat:** in real-time as they are processed.
-   * **Gmail, Calendar, Drive, Editors (Docs, Sheets, Slides):** after completion because Google Workspace add-on sidebar interactions are always synchronous.

-## Prerequisites

-* Google Cloud Project with billing enabled.

-## Set up

-1. Configure the Google Cloud project
-   1. Enable the Google Workspace Marketplace SDK then the Vertex AI, Cloud Functions, Chat, Places, and People APIs
-   1. Create a Service Account and grant the role `Vertex AI User`
-   1. Create a private key with type JSON.
-This will download the JSON file.
-1. Setup, install, and deploy the Travel Concierge ADK AI Agent sample
-   1. Use Vertex AI
-   1. Use the same Google Cloud project
-   1. Use the location `us-central1`
-   1. Use the Vertex AI Agent Engine
-1. Publish HTTP endpoint to Google Cloud Functions
-   1. Add credentials file `credentials.json` to the project root directory
-   1. Create and deploy a new Cloud Function with the project source code
-   1. Configure the environment variables and redeploy
-1. Publish Google Workspace add-on
-   1. Configure Google Chat API
-   1. Complete manifest and configure a new HTTP deployment with it

 ## Customization